ldmscon/ldms-rtd/docs/exercises/ldms-overview.rst

 - **Plugins**: Modular metric collectors that can be configured in `ldmsd` (e.g., `meminfo`).
 - **Transports**: Mechanisms for communication, such as `sock`, `rdma`, or `ugni`.

-**FIX ME**: Replace <username> with your email username in the reference below.
-This label will be created in a later exercise
+**FIX ME**: make a reference to the example meminfo manpage (e.g. :ref:`description <label>`).
+This will be configured in a later exercise.

-* Details on how to configure the meminfo sampler can be found at the :ref:`meminfo example man page <meminfo-ex_<username>>`
+* Details on how to configure the meminfo sampler can be found at the  meminfo example man page <meminfo-ex>

 Documentation
 ^^^^^^^^^^^^^